 Which position of the pillow allowed for better twists?

 Now try varying the position of arms: swinging arms, extended straight overhead, straight out to the sides, glued to the body, etc. Would jumping on one leg allow for better twists?
 Or maybe try shoes and no shoes?

-What are you favorite Olympic sports?
-What are your kids’ favorite Olympic-related activities?
+What are your favorite Olympic sports?